NotABurner/Test/README.md

-Trying a second update from octokit to confirm it is working
+Commit from octokit prototype, cleaned and commented version